tollfu/Toronto-Urban-Mobility-Analysis/README.md

 The initial screening identified **56 SA2 intersections with K ≤ 0.5**, with only **7 intersections below approximately K = 0.2**.

-K < 0.2 was selected as an empirical screening threshold to identify SA2 intersections with unusually balanced main- and side-street demand. it acts as a conservative criterion for identifying intersections warranting further review.
+K < 0.2 was selected as an empirical screening threshold to identify SA2 intersections with unusually balanced main- and side-street demand.
+It acts as a conservative criterion for identifying intersections warranting further review.
 Supplementary time-of-day plots support this threshold visually, showing a noticeable decline in main-street dominance as K approaches 0.2

-The below graph captures average main-side street vehicle demnad of **Finch Ave E / Middlefield Rd** throughout the day.
-We confirm both numerically and visually that main street exhibits no dominance and mains-side vehicle demand shares high correlation, making it a strong candidate for recall signal mode review (**FT/SA1**) .
+The graph below captures average main-side street vehicle demand of **Finch Ave E / Middlefield Rd** throughout the day.
+We confirm both numerically and visually that main street exhibits no dominance and mains-side vehicle demand shares high correlation, making it a strong candidate for recall signal mode review (**FT/SA1**).

 <p align="center"><img width="800" alt="Finch_Middlefield" src="https://github.com/user-attachments/assets/edbf9fb2-4ef9-4eac-9b7b-9a3de5d50a00" /></p>